Nivalyx/osu-wiki/wiki/Tournaments/ICC/2020/en.md

    - Players who lose in the Lower Bracket will be eliminated from the tournament.
    - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to claim the championship title.
 The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
+   - In the Round of 16, each player needs to win 4 points in order to win a match.
+(Best-of-7)
-   - In the Round of 16 and the Quarterfinals, each player needs to win 5 points in order to win a match.
+   - In the Quarterfinals, each player needs to win 5 points in order to win a match.
 (Best-of-9)
    - In the Semifinals onwards except for the Grand Final, each player needs to win 6 points in order to win a match.
 (Best-of-11)
    - In the Grand Final, each player needs to win 7 points in order to win the match.
 (Best-of-13)
    - Player(s) who Win By Default.